 I have taken the GRE or GMAT, but are my test scores still eligible?

-Georgetown does not accept GRE or GMAT official scores from tests taken more than five years ago.
+Georgetown accepts GRE or GMAT official scores from tests taken within five years.

 To order official GRE score reports to be sent to Georgetown, visit the following website: http://www.ets.org/gre/revised_general/scores/get/.
 (The Georgetown University Graduate School ETS Code is 5244.
 There is no Asian Studies department code.)